 Site C construction sometimes results in run-off water that needs to be treated before it reaches the Peace River.

-Once example is when we excavate into shale rock that, due to its geochemical properties, could generate acid runoff when exposed to air and water over time.
+One example is when we excavate into shale rock that, due to its geochemical properties, could generate acid runoff when exposed to air and water over time.
 This naturally-occurring phenomenon, known as acid rock drainage and metal leachate (ARD/ML), can be sped up through construction activities that disturb and uncover potentially acid-generating (PAG) shale.
 The shale would then leach minerals and metals into the environment as surface water runs over the exposed rock.

 We're taking steps to mitigate this ARD/ML risk by compacting and covering PAG shale materials in specified disposal areas.
 We also line ditches with limestone riprap to buffer water quality.

 Sometimes, these steps are not possible – such as when slopes are too steep to cover before the onset of acid rock drainage.
 In these cases, we collect poor quality water that has contacted the exposed PAG at an onsite treatment facility.
-We designed a mobile water treatment facility specifically for the Site C project.
+We designed a water treatment facility specifically for the Site C project.
 Poor quality water is brought to the pre-treatment collection pond by piping or vacuum truck.
 After the water has been treated to raise the pH and remove metals, it's taken to another settling pond before being released to the Peace River.

 Throughout this process, we monitor water levels, flow rates and water quality (e.g. turbidity, pH, and concentrations of metals of concern, including cadmium, cobalt, copper, zinc).
 The Site C project has water quality limits that apply at the discharge points.

 The Site C climate monitoring stations supplement the air quality stations, and measure precipitation, air temperature, relative humidity, and soil moisture.
 This information then informs things such as agricultural monitoring commitments and engineering design.
-This network adds to BC Hydro's existing climate monitoring stations, which help us to operate the WAC Bennett and Peace Canyon dams.
+This network adds to our existing climate monitoring stations, which help us to operate the WAC Bennett and Peace Canyon dams.